dee-me-tree-or-love/happy-and-alex-typed-lukcal/README.md

 ## Language syntax

-On a high-level, `pollukcal` is a language supporting a prefix-form binary and unary expressions, with optional type hints:
+On a high-level, `lukcal` is a language supporting a prefix-form binary and unary expressions, with optional type hints:

 ```abnf title="High-level language syntax"
 PROGRAM       = *(comment / expression)